james2doyle/sublime-BuildOnSave/README.md

 2. Hit your favorite shortcut to Save.

-Improvements
+Only for specific projects
 ------------

-Added the setting `saveOnBuild` for choosing a project for building on save, not all!
+I added the setting `saveOnBuild` control if the build process should be triggered or not.
+It's simple:

-1. Disable saveOnBuild in your user settings:
+1. Disable global saveOnBuild in your user settings:

 		{
 			"saveOnBuild": false
 		}

-2. Create a Project you wish to use this feature
+2. Create a Project with a build system
 3. Open the **PROJECTNAME.sublime-project** file
 4. Activate the feature only for this project:

 		{
 			"settings": {
 				"saveOnBuild": true
 			}
 		}

 5. Thats it!